 Step 1.
 In the

 Step 3.
 Authorize the HubSpot app to access your HubSpot data.

 Other parameters to specify the Connection string options.
 Read about available Connection string options.

 HubSpot data model

 Our connector models HubSpot entities as relational Tables, Views, and Stored Procedures.

 Read about the HubSpot data model.

 Stored procedures are available to complement the data available from the Data Model.
 It may be necessary to update data available from a view using a stored procedure because the data does not provide for direct, table-like, two-way updates.
-In these situations, the retrieval of the data is done using the appropriate view or table, while the update is done by calling a stored procedure.
-Stored procedures take a list of parameters and return back a dataset that contains the collection of tuples that constitute the response.
+In these situations, the data retrieval is done using the appropriate view or table, while the update is done by calling a stored procedure.
+Stored procedures take a list of parameters and return back a dataset containing the collection of tuples that constitute the response.

 Read about available stored procedures.

 To call stored procure from the SQL Flow or from Before/After SQL, use